 25 Does your country regulate or otherwise restrict the interception of employees’ communications?
 What are its features and how is the regime enforced?

 There is no general restriction on interception of employee communications in the United States so long as employees are using company systems.

 26 Are search warrants or dawn raids on companies a feature of law enforcement in your country?
 Describe any legal limitations on authorities executing search warrants or dawn raids, and what redress a company has if those limits are exceeded.

-Ordinarily, US law enforcement uses subpoenas for information to obtain materials from companies.
-It is unusual for law enforcement to conduct a dawn raid or execute a search warrant at a company.
-The use of these tools generally indicates a concern that the company may either conceal or destroy relevant evidence if it was requested by a subpoena.
+Ordinarily, US law enforcement uses subpoenas to obtain documents and other materials from companies.
+It is unusual for law enforcement to conduct a dawn raid or to execute a search warrant at a company.
+The use of these tools generally indicates a concern that the company may either conceal or destroy relevant evidence if it was requested by a subpoena rather than physically seized.

 A search warrant allows law enforcement to search for materials specifically delineated in the warrant.
 While a search warrant requires a company to provide access to these materials, it does not require employees of the company to submit to interviews or to answer questions posed by law enforcement.
 If law enforcement exceeds the limits of a search warrant or conducts improper interviews, the company’s primary recourse would be to move to suppress the information in any subsequent legal proceeding.

 27 How can privileged material be lawfully protected from seizure during a dawn raid or in response to a search warrant in your country?